 A fallen tree should never die quietly, never mind who’s around to hear it.

-With the success of oneTree 2015, the Robert Bateman Centre and Live Edge Design have once again partnered to bring you oneTree 2017.
+With the success of oneTree 2015 and oneTree 2017, the Bateman Foundation and Live Edge Design have once again partnered to bring you oneTree 2019.
 We invite you to join us in celebrating the life of a single tree through the beauty of art.

 Meghan Johnson, an anthropology student at Camosun Colege, Victoria recently interviewed the owner of Live Edge Design and found of the oneTree concept, John Lore.